The Complete Valencia Spain Travel Guide for Travelers

 Valencia is Known for Its Breathtaking Beaches and Great Food

-However, Valencia isn’t just about beaches and suntan lotion.
+However, Valencia isn’t just about beaches and sun tan lotion.
 What many travelers don’t realize is that the city also has a rich culinary history.
 Paella is just one of the many iconic Spanish dishes to have originated near the city of Valencia.

 So, if you are a foodie or enjoy eating when you travel, then you will be hard-pressed to find many locations in Spain that will please your palette more.

 In addition, I outline the top things to see during your visit.
-There are many incredible things you won’t want to miss, and with my guide you won’t.
-Finally, I give you some great recommendations on restaurants.
-With this information in hand, your planning process will be stress free.
+There are many incredible things you won’t want to miss, and with my guide, you won’t.
+Finally, I give you some great recommendations for restaurants.
+With this information in hand, your planning process will be stress-free.
 Not to mention, you can be confident that your trip will be one that you remember for the rest of your life.

 At a Glance